SukkaW/OpenCore-Document-zh_Hans/source/11-uefi.md

 **Failsafe**: `false`
 **Description**: 请求将所有带有 `Boot` 前缀的变量从 `EFI_GLOBAL_VARIABLE_GUID` 重定向到 `OC_VENDOR_VARIABLE_GUID`。

-  This quirk requires `OC_FIRMWARE_RUNTIME` protocol implemented in `FwRuntimeServices.efi`.
+  This quirk requires `OC_FIRMWARE_RUNTIME` protocol implemented in `OpenRuntime.efi`（原名 `FwRuntimeServices.efi`）.
 The quirk lets default boot entry preservation at times when firmwares delete incompatible boot entries.
 Simply said, you are required to enable this quirk to be able to reliably use [Startup Disk](https://support.apple.com/HT202796) preference pane in a firmware that is not compatible with macOS boot entries by design.

 ### `UnblockFsConnect`